brson/brson.github.com/beer/_posts/2021-09-17-wild-provisions-blauw-brett.md

 Gorgeous purple, maroon.
 Cloudy.
 Fine head.
 Bottle is left with a layer of purple sediment.

-Sour, with a typical tangy brett smell.
+Sour, with a typical tangy brettanomyces smell.
 I don't pick up the fruit that's actually in the beer.
 But strong passionfruit notes.
 Aimee says it smells like hawthorn.